-Video is everywhere.
-It’s not just on your television, computer, or smartphone.
-Pay attention, and you’ll spot video displays on gas pumps, at airports, in stores…basically anywhere human eyes might land.
+Video displays are everywhere.
+Your television, computer, and smartphone are just the beginning.
+Pay attention, and you’ll spot out-of-home video on gas pumps, at airports, in stores…basically anywhere human eyes might land.
 That means you have almost endless opportunities to put your message in front of viewers.

 Business and property owners see video displays as an opportunity to sell more ads, reach more customers, or improve the overall visitor experience.
 Meanwhile, market factors are making video displays more affordable and more common.

 Factors influencing video display trends

 Most video displays outside the home are used for marketing, but some are purely for information or entertainment.
 Museums, public buildings, and even schools use video displays to connect with visitors.
 A few key factors make video displays a useful tool.

 First, the marketing space is crowded.
 Video can help capture viewer attention.
 It also allows a single space to share several messages depending on time of day, who’s watching, and other criteria.
 A single video screen can do the work of ten billboards.

 Second, pixel sizes are shrinking.
 That means displays can be bigger without pixelation and smaller without loss of detail.
 Overall, there are more opportunities to share high-quality videos.
 Thanks to ever-evolving technology, LED screens can be thinner and larger than ever.

 Third, LED screens are becoming less expensive.
 They offer better color consistency and easier maintenance than LCD or projection.
 At the same time, the technology has become more durable.
 That means they can be installed in more places with better results.

 In 2023, Daktronics installed the largest outdoor end zone display in professional football.
 The curved display is 60 feet tall and 370 feet wide.
 That’s roughly the size of a five-story building.

 All of this technological development is blinding.
 Already 8K resolution is replacing 4K.
 Soon the inorganic light emitting diode might make its way into everything from wall displays to home televisions.